 CloudZero provides cloud cost intelligence for engineering, FinOps, and finance teams.
 With CloudZero, you can map cloud costs to specific products, features, teams, and more without endless manual tagging.

-CloudZero AnyCost lets you view, understand, and optimize your cloud spend across Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+CloudZero AnyCost is multi-cloud and empowers you to view, understand, and optimize your cloud spend across Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
 Also, you can view your costs by customer, feature, dev team, and more, across services such as Snowflake and Kubernetes.

 AWS Cost Explorer helps visualize, analyze, and manage AWS costs.
 You can sort and group your figures by usage type and tag — daily or grouped by month.
 It comprises four different parts — AWS Budgets, AWS Budgets Reports, AWS Cost Explorer API, and AWS Cost Explorer and Resource Granularity.
 You’re charged for each portion of the service you use.

 Xosphere helps AWS customers use Spot instances to optimize the costs associated with their CI/CD activities.
-It does that by automatically switching workloads from On-Demand instances to the most cost-effective Spot instances whenever they are available.
-Importantly, it does this without interrupting performance.
+It does this by automatically switching workloads from the more costly On-Demand instances to the most cost-effective Spot instances whenever they are available at a reasonable price.